 Last month, I was working in the London Coca-Cola Great Britain office and had the opportunity to interview artist Kate Brinkworth in her home studio outside the city.
 Kate, who lives with her husband and newborn baby, was nice enough to invite me in with my camera to discuss her art featuring the Coca-Cola bottle.

 In her backyard studio, I was able see some of her in-progress work and discuss her painting approach.
 It’s a small space crammed with inspirational items, paints and brushes and, of course, glass Coca-Cola bottles.

-As I headed back to London on the train, I thought about the pieces of Kate’s art we have in the archives, and it made me love them even more after seeing the detail and thoughtfulness she put into each painting.
+As I headed back to central London on the train, I thought about the pieces of Kate’s art we have in the archives, and it made me love them even more after seeing the detail and thoughtfulness she put into each painting.
 I can’t wait to see what she does next.

 Justine Fletcher is processing archivist at The Coca-Cola Company and based in Atlanta.
 Read about her trip to the

 Going once, going twice: behind the bidding at a

 'I’d Like To Buy The World A Coke' (in 4k): Remastering A Classic